alibaba/GraphScope/README.md

 ### Installation for Standalone Mode

-GraphScope pre-compiled package is distributed as a python package with and can be easily installed with pip.
+GraphScope pre-compiled package is distributed as a python package with and can be easily installed with `pip`.

 ```bash
 pip3 install graphscope
 ```

 Note that `graphscope` requires `Python` >= 3.6 and `pip` >= 19.0.
-The package is built for and tested on the most popular Linux (Ubuntu18.04+/CentOS 7+) and macOS (version 10.15+) distributions.
-For Windows, you may want to install Ubuntu on WSL2 to use this package.
+The package is built for and tested on the most popular Linux (Ubuntu 18.04+ / CentOS 7+) and macOS (version 10.15+) distributions.
+For Windows users, you may want to install Ubuntu on WSL2 to use this package.

 Next, we will walk you through a concrete example to illustrate how GraphScope can be used by data scientists to effectively analyze large graphs.